sam-k/vanillastar-horses/README.md

 Horses are slow compared to endgame modes of transportation like elytras, and they are impractical early- and midgame in face of common terrain features like forests and rivers.
-They are also very outdated—except for breeding tweaks in 2023, they’ve seen no meaningful improvements in their mechanics since their introduction in 2013.
+They are also very outdated—except for breeding tweaks in 2023 (JE 1.19.4/BE 1.19.70), they’ve seen no meaningful improvements in their mechanics since their first introduction in 2013 (JE 1.6.1).

 This mod catches up horses to modern Minecraft and makes them a viable, competitive and pleasant mode of transportation.